 Focus on markets and segments in which Royal Unibrew holds or may achieve a considerable position

-Royal Unibrew focuses on further developing established market and segment positions where the Company holds either a leading position, such as in Denmark, Finland and the Baltic countries, or considerable and leading niche positions, such as in Italy and in the international malt beverage markets to which beer is also exported.
-As regards mainstream market positions in consolidated markets, it must be possible to achieve a role as a leading player to create attractive profitability.
+Royal Unibrew focuses on further developing established market and segment positions where we hold either a leading position, such as in Denmark, Finland and the Baltic countries, or considerable and scalable niche positions, such as in Italy or France and in selected international markets.
+For mainstream market positions in consolidated markets, it should be possible to achieve a role as a leading player to create attractive profitability.

-Royal Unibrew’s natural market area is characterised by considerable industry concentration.
+Royal Unibrew’s core market area is characterised by considerable industry concentration.

-To the extent that structural growth opportunities arise, including, for example, through acquisitions or by entering into partnerships, which might reinforce existing market positions or create new market positions, these will be assessed if there is a strategic match and long-term shareholder value can be created.
+To the extent that structural growth opportunities arise for example through acquisitions or by entering into partnerships, which might reinforce existing market positions or create new market positions, these will be assessed, whether there is a strategic match and long-term shareholder value can be created.

-Efforts will be made to reinforce mainstream market positions through focus on a broader beverage portfolio in order for Royal Unibrew’s customers to benefit further from the partnership.
+We will reinforce our market positions through focus on a broader beverage portfolio in order for Royal Unibrew’s customers to benefit further from the partnerships.

 Innovation, development and local roots

 Focus on innovation and development of Royal Unibrew’s products and local brand positions

 Royal Unibrew’s strong position as a regional beverage provider builds on strong local market positions established on the basis of well-known local brand portfolios is subject to continuous further development.
 The product portfolio development includes our own development of new line extensions, products and brands within existing and new beverage categories as well as the conclusion of licence agreements both as a licensee and a licensor.
 A Growth Leadership Team facilitates the development and implementation of the Royal Unibrew Best Practice and knowledge sharing across the entire Group.